expandrew/unload/README.md

 # Unload

-unload is for uploading files to Google Drive from the web.
+unload is for uploading files to Dropbox from the web.

-It's built to scratch an itch for a photo retouching business that handles batch photo uploads.
+It scratches an itch for a photo retouching business that handles batch photo uploads.

 # Project Notes / Development Log